Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge: Results and Discussion

-In this section, we further demonstrate that the proposed approach can be trained jointly with both translation and detector, which preserves the detector's knowledge.
-Here, we compare the performance of the three proposed fusion functions with that of the standard detector's fine-tuning.
+In this section, we further show that the proposed approach can be trained jointly with both translation and detector, which preserves the detector's knowledge.
+Here, ModTr is compared to three baselines fully fine-tuning (FT), FT of the head and LoRA~\cite{hu2022lora}, and our best ModTr fusion strategy, as shown in ~\cref{tab:flir_tab2}.

-As depicted in~\cref{tab:flir_tab2}, we include the three fusion variations for ModTr and the fine-tuning.
-The table shows AP for the LLVIP and FLIR datasets, with a consistent trend across all detectors (FCOS, RetinaNet, and Faster R-CNN).
-Furthermore, in the case of the FLIR dataset, we observed enhancements over the standard detector fine-tuning with the various fusion techniques.
+We conduct LoRA fine-tuning using two settings.
+In the first, we apply LoRA across all layers; in the second, only to the last layer of detectors.
+The latter results in superior performance, so we have adopted it as our default LoRA setting.
+The ~\cref{tab:flir_tab2} shows AP for the LLVIP and FLIR datasets, with a consistent trend across all detectors (FCOS, RetinaNet, and Faster R-CNN).
+Furthermore, in the case of the FLIR dataset, we observed enhancements of ModTr over the standard detector FT.
 As demonstrated, our approach surpasses standard fine-tuning while maintaining the detector's performance in the original modality.
-It is worth noting that our method also improves performance in terms of localization metrics such as AP$_{50}$ and AP$_{75}$ compared to fine-tuning alone, and we provide detailed results in the Supplementary Materials.
+It is worth noting that our method also improves performance in terms of localization metrics such as AP$_{50}$ and AP$_{75}$ compared to fine-tuning alone, and we provide detailed results in the supplementary materials.